 We all take chewing, talking and yawning for granted until it causes us pain.
 Chronic pain when performing these motions is related to problems with the “tempomandibular joint.”

 The tempomandibular joint joins the mandible with the temporal bone of the skull.
 The lower jaw, or “mandible” is the largest, as well as the toughest bone of the face, and supports the lower section of teeth.
-The tempomandibular joint, by joining the mandible to the skull, allows you to chew and talk.
+By joining the mandible to the skull, the tempomandibular joint allows you to properly chew and talk.
 It is the only joint that moves on hard tissue.
 When the jaw is out of alignment, it is referred to as temporomandibular joint disorder, more commonly known as “TMJ”.

 Pain in the Tempomandibular Joint